PPC Interview Questions and Answers (How to Hire a PPC Manager)

 Basic PPC Interview Questions (With Answers)

-Now, the most important part of making a great PPC hire – the interview questions!
+The most important part of making a great PPC hire is the interview questions!
 Asking the right questions in a PPC interview is the key to finding your PPC expert.
 Every interview should be personalized to your specific organization and the applicant, but here are a few basic (but crucial) PPC questions you can use for hiring a qualified and trustworthy candidate.

-Start out with these simple, yet essential questions to gauge an interviewee’s knowledge before digging into the more difficult and technical PPC questions:
+Start with these simple yet essential questions to gauge an interviewee’s knowledge before digging into the more complex and technical PPC questions:

 What Makes A Good Google Search Ads Campaign?

-Answer: Look for answers related to proper keyword research, writing great ad copy, building high converting landing pages, testing within the campaigns, generating a good quality score (QS), etc. They should have a few answers to throw your way if they have properly run a Google Search campaign in the past.
+Answer: Look for answers related to proper keyword research, writing excellent ad copy, building high-converting landing pages, testing within the campaigns, generating a good quality score (QS), etc. They should have a few answers to throw your way if they have correctly run a Google Search campaign in the past.

 Which Keyword Research Tools Do You Regularly Use?